 UK Bribery Act Comes Into Force On 1 July 2011: The Implications For Businesses In Asia

 The UK Bribery Act (the Act) comes into force on 1 July 2011.
 The Act represents an attempt on behalf of UK legislators to improve the law relating to bribery and corruption, an attempt prompted by increasing criticism of the UK’s regulatory framework in this area by the Organisation for Economic Cooperation and Development (OECD).
 UK law in this field is inconsistent with the OECD Bribery Convention, which the UK ratified in 1998.
 The Act was originally to enter into force in October 2010, before being delayed until April 2011.
 However the implementation of the Act was then delayed for a second time, due to the British Ministry of Justice requiring further time to complete its Guidance (the Guidance) regarding the procedures which companies can implement to prevent themselves, or their employees, breaching the terms of the Act.
 This newsletter briefly sets out the main features of the new legislation, including the effect it may have on those doing business in Asia.
 A far more detailed examination of the Act is available in our February and April newsletters.

 The Act contains four categories of offence:

 The Section 1 general offence of offering, promising or giving a bribe to another person

 The Section 2 general offence of requesting, agreeing to receive or receiving a bribe from another person

 The Section 6 specific offence of bribing a foreign public official

 The Section 7 strict liability corporate offence of failing to prevent bribery

 Once corporate hospitality and promotional expenditure are reasonable, bona fide and proportionate in all the circumstances, they will not fall within the scope of the Act.

 There will be no carve out from the Act for facilitation payments, although the Guidance intimates that prosecutorial discretion may be sensitive in this area

 Perhaps the most contentious of the four categories of offences is section 7, the new strict liability corporate offence of failure to prevent bribery, which may be committed by a company (wherever it is incorporated or formed) which “carries on a business or part of a business” (a term which is not defined in the Act) in the UK.
 The offence may apply to bribery conducted anywhere in the world by a person with no connection to the UK.
 The offence applies also to UK incorporated companies irrespective of where they carry on business or where the bribery occurs.
 The offence is triggered if a person associated with the company bribes another person, intending to obtain or retain business or a business advantage for the company.
 A person is ” associated with a company” if he performs services on behalf of or for the company, potentially catching a company’s agents, employees, subsidiaries, intermediaries, joint venture partners and suppliers.

 A full defence to a charge under section 7 is available to an organization which can demonstrate, that regardless of an actual offence of bribery having occurred, it had adopted adequate procedures designed to prevent such instances of bribery from taking place.
 The Guidance confirms that the standard of proof which the organisation must satisfy to establish the defence is the balance of probabilities.
 The Guidance sets out six non-exhaustive principles on which a company can base its anti-bribery framework, but stresses that their key point is that measures put in place by an organisation should be proportionate to the particular risks faced by that specific organisation.

 This newsletter is for information purposes only.

 Transmission of this information is not intended to create and receipt does not constitute a lawyer-client relationship between Charltons and the user or browser.
-Charltons is not responsible for any third party content which can be accessed through the website.